 Global Researchers Advancing Catholic Education (G.R.A.C.E.) is an international research-based partnership between Mary Immaculate College in Ireland, Boston College in the United States, the University of Notre Dame in Australia, St. Mary's University in London, and now the International Office of Catholic Education (OIEC) in Rome.
 G.R.A.C.E. offers academics and everyone interested in a new, integrated and revitalized approach to Catholic education the opportunity to collaborate in the analysis of the challenges and opportunities facing Catholic schools.
 Activities include: (1) research and publications, including by doctoral students; (2) a series of lectures; (3) various forms of exchange through a community of practice.

 The G.R.A.C.E. lecture series is a monthly webinar on a topic of interest to Catholic schools around the world.
-This webinar will be presented by a panel of academics and researchers, with each partnering rotating the organization of various talks.
+This webinar will be presented by a panel of academics and researchers, with each partner rotating the organization of various talks.
 The overarching goal of the G.R.A.C.E. lecture series is to share scholarship and increase dialogue with international colleagues committed to Catholic education.

 Publications and Media Reports & Events